labgrid-project/labgrid/doc/configuration.rst

   for details.

 ``sentry``
-  Controls a Sentry PDU via SNMP using Sentry3-MIB.
+  Controls a *Sentry PDU* via SNMP using Sentry3-MIB.
-  It was tested on CW-24VDD and 4805-XLS-16.
+  It was tested on *CW-24VDD* and *4805-XLS-16*.

 ``shelly_gen1``
-  Controls relays of Shelly devices using the Gen 1 Device API.
+  Controls relays of *Shelly* devices using the Gen 1 Device API.
   See the `docstring in the module
   <https://github.com/labgrid-project/labgrid/blob/master/labgrid/driver/power/shelly_gen1.py>`__
   for details.

 ``siglent``
-  Controls Siglent SPD3000X series modules via the `vxi11 Python module
+  Controls *Siglent SPD3000X* series modules via the `vxi11 Python module
   <https://pypi.org/project/python-vxi11/>`_.

 ``simplerest``